Team TXIM Community Service at The Houston Food Bank

-Injection Molded Composites Outperform Thermoset Composites on Price and Performance
+Injection Molded Composites VS Thermoset Composites

 Engineering polymersTexas Injection Molding is advancing significant cost savings and improved production rates to product applications previously limited to thermoset composites, aluminum or steel.